-8. Roth IRA

 The most notable thing about a Roth is withdrawals are tax-free if the account has been open for at least five years and you're at least 59 1/2 when you start to withdraw money.
 Contributions to a Roth are not tax deductible.
 "You can withdraw your contributions anytime you want, no penalty or taxes," says Barry Picker, CPA with Picker & Auerbach.
 You can also withdraw earnings for a qualifying event if the account is at least five years old.
 Qualifying events include: death or disability of the account holder and a first-home purchase.

 9. Tax-free and penalty-free withdrawals

-You can take money out of your IRA tax-free and penalty-free as long as you repay the full amount within 60 days, but may only do it once in a 12-month period.
+You can take money out of your IRA tax-free and penalty-free as long as you repay the full amount within 60 days, but you may only do it once in a 12-month period.
 The withdrawal provision was intended to make IRAs portable, says Picker.
 "It's not for short-term loans."
 But some account holders use the rule to make loans to themselves.
 And many financial planners caution against it.
-The situation is "fraught with the potential for missing the deadline, not having the money and having a taxable event," says Peggy Cabaniss, CFP and president of HC Financial Advisors.
+The situation is "fraught with the potential for missing the deadline, not having the money and having a taxable event," says Peggy Cabaniss, CFP and partner of HC Financial Advisors.
 A short-term IRA loan "would be my last resort," she says.

 10. Education IRA

-## amended wording